PalakRajput/java-concepts/src/main/com/concept/designpatterns/structural/Theory.md

 Instead of calling all the methods of the library in client code, create a facade class which calls all the required classes/methods of the library and return the desired output Now this facade can be used at all places where we want to convert the video file.

+# Decorator Design Pattern

+This pattern is used to add additional features/behaviors to an instance of a class without affecting other instances of the same class.

+Ex: We have a Notification system where we send notification either using WhatsApp, Facebook, Slack Now there can be a requirement to send two or three types of Notification, so we can't create classes for each combination.

+JVM Usages:
+All subclasses of java.io.InputStream, OutputStream, Reader and Writer have constructors that accept objects of their own type. java.util.Collections, methods checkedXXX(), synchronizedXXX() and unmodifiableXXX(). javax.servlet.http.HttpServletRequestWrapper and HttpServletResponseWrapper

+# Flyweight Design Pattern

+Let the object share memory.
+String pool implementation in java is an example of flyweight pattern.
+This pattern suggests to store the intrinsic state(constant) into a separate object and extrinsic state(changeable) into a separate object